-This year, 6,556 new recruits aged 25 or under joined our businesses around the world.
+This year, 5,710 new recruits aged 26 or under joined Vodafone across our global footprint.

 Our 2022 goal

-Provide up to 100,000 young people with a digital workplace experience at Vodafone
+Provide 100,000 opportunities for young people to receive a digital learning experience at Vodafone

-This year, we provided opportunities for over an estimated 14,000 young people to experience the digital workplace at Vodafone.
+This year, we provided over 54,500 opportunities for young people to receive a digital learning experience at Vodafone.

-This year, we expanded our work experience programmes significantly.
-In 2018, we provided opportunities for over an estimated 14,000 young people to experience the digital workplace at Vodafone, double the number we offered in 2017.
-This encompassed a number of different programmes, including bring your child to work days, one-week placements, job shadowing and insight into work days, alongside innovative experiences such as #Codelikeagirl, which offers 14-18-year-old girls immersive digital training during the school holidays.
+In 2019, we provided opportunities for 46,833 young people through digital work experience programmes.
+This encompassed a number of different programmes, including one-week placements, job shadowing and insight-into-work days, alongside innovative experiences such as our Coding Tomorrow programme in Turkey and #Codelikeagirl, which offers 14 to 18-year-old girls immersive digital training during the school holidays.

 Helping young people get started in telecoms in South Africa